How to Soothe a Teething Baby

 3 tips for a happier household when your child is teething

 - Share night-time soothing duties with your partner

 - If night sleep is disrupted, encourage plenty of naps for the whole family

 - Make sure you take teething rings with you when you’re out and about

 Plaque can quickly build up on your baby’s teeth as soon as they have them.
 That’s why caring for them from the start helps new teeth stay strong and healthy.
 It’s important to begin brushing your baby’s teeth as soon as they come up.
+Start with no toothpaste.
+When your child is 18 months, you can use a small, pea-sized amount of low-strength fluoride toothpaste.
 Also, avoid sugary drinks or milk after brushing to protect your child from tooth decay.